dfols/JS-Exercises/README.md

 }
 ```

-Certainly, here is a simplified version of the if/else statement exercise:

-Got it!
-Here's the exercise with a complete example followed by a skeleton for
-the students to fill in:

 ### Exercise 11: If/Else Statements

 Description: Use an `if/else` statement to output a message based on the value